UwUSnek/Lumen-Aurora/Lynx/Types/Containers/ContainersGuidelines.md

   * @param vIndex The index of the element to set
   * @param pValue The new value of the element
   */
-  void set(const int vIndex, const tType& pValue){
+  template<class tType> void Array<tType>::set(const int vIndex, const tType& pValue){
       dbg::checkParam(vIndex >= 0, "vIndex", "Index must be positive";
       dbg::checkParam(vIndex < this->Count(), "vIndex", "Index out of range";
       this->data[vIndex] = pValue;
   }
 ```

+<br><br>

-Do not construct or destroy trivial types
+Do not construct or destroy trivial types.
-Specify which elements are constructed or destroyed
+Specify which elements are constructed or destroyed.

-If the function needs to cast templated parameters, specify what casts are used on them
+If the function needs to cast templated parameters, specify what casts are used on them.
-"Best" and "Worst" are omitted if the complexity doesn't change
+"Best" and "Worst" are omitted if the complexity doesn't change.

+If the function should only be used internally by the engine, write it explicitly in its description.

+<br><br><br><br>

 # Getters and setters